sischei/OSM_Lab/README.md

 ### Introduction to parallel programming in economics and finance

-This is a course on to parallel programming, held at the Open Source Macroeconomics Laboratory Bootcamp (BFI, University of Chicago) July and August 2017.
+This is a introductory course on parallel programming, held at the Open Source Macroeconomics Laboratory Bootcamp (BFI, University of Chicago) July and August 2017.
 * [OSM](https://github.com/OpenSourceMacro/BootCamp2017)